Nuclear-Electronic Quantum Dynamics in a Plasmonic Nanocavity: Conclusions

 In this work, we used RT-NEO-TDDFT with classical cavity modes to study the effects of a lossy, multimode cavity environment on excited-state proton transfer.
 This type of electromagnetic environment is typical of sub-wavelength plasmonic nanocavities that are used for single- or few-molecule strong coupling and enhanced spectroscopy applications.
 Focusing on ESIPT in \ohba, we show that the energy- and time-resolved cavity emission can be used to track bare nuclear--electronic quantum dynamics in the intermediate-coupling regime.
 In this case, proton transfer is reflected in the cavity emission evolving toward lower-energy modes.
 In the strong-coupling regime, after an initial relaxation similar to the bare dynamics, an onset of Rabi-like oscillations along with a suppression of proton transfer due to polariton formation is observed.
 We also applied this technique with an experimentally relevant spectral density corresponding to a nanoparticle-on-mirror cavity for a different ESIPT molecule.
 In this case, we found that even when the dominant cavity mode is not resonant with the initial excitation, a molecule undergoing ESIPT will become resonant as relaxation occurs.
 When the dominant cavity peak is tuned to be resonant with the electronic transition, polariton formation cannot be clearly observed for a single molecule but is observed for a small collection of molecules.

+Although the molecules and cavity setups used here serve as illustrative examples, the underlying principles are broadly applicable.
+Many molecules that undergo ESIPT have S$_0$ to S$_1$ transitions in the 2--4 eV range, which is precisely the range covered by many nanocavity setups.
+This study has demonstrated that a cavity whose spectral density is sharply peaked at resonance with this transition is most likely to produce signatures of strong coupling, such as Rabi splitting and proton transfer suppression, especially when the molecule has a large S$_0$ to S$_1$ transition dipole.
+In contrast, cavities with broad, strongly multimodal spectral densities are useful as dynamical probes via cavity emission.
+However, such cavities are most useful when paired with molecules that undergo proton transfer on a timescale that is shorter than or comparable to the cavity lifetime.

 The RT-NEO framework with classical cavity modes is a powerful platform for studying nuclear--electronic quantum dynamics in complex electromagnetic environments.
+The results suggest that far-field cavity emission could be an experimental observable for probing the timescale of proton transfer reactions.
+This framework could also be used to study hydrogen/deuterium isotope effects with cavity emission as a means for resolving the proton transfer mechanism.
 In the future, such multimode setups could be formulated to couple with multiple transitions simultaneously,\cite{Ke_Assan_2025} which could include both vibrational and electronic transitions in the NEO framework.
 In general, this framework allows us to move toward the simulation of physically realistic and experimentally attainable cavity environments.

+\begin{acknowledgement} The authors thank Millan Welman, Scott Garner, and Arghadip Koner for helpful discussions. \end{acknowledgement}